Canon 60D vs Nikon W300

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon W300 Manual.
+Further information on the features and operation of the 60D and W300 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon W300 Manual.

 So what is the bottom line?
 Is the Canon 60D better than the Nikon W300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 60D: